-This highly practical module will introduce students to the key business models, and industrial conditions, which surround the production of creative content for the screen: the funding, distribution and marketing of movies; the commissioning and scheduling of TV programmes, the investment systems that fund games design and development.
+This module will introduce you to the key business models, and industrial conditions, which surround the production of creative content for the screen: the funding, distribution and marketing of movies; the commissioning and scheduling of TV programmes, the investment systems that fund game development and distribution.
 It will focus on how projects raise money - commercial and public - and how they make money, or deliver on their investment.
-This will be a cutting-edge module which considers the latest developments - streaming and online distribution, for example - alongside the established models whereby the screen creative industries develop and deliver their projects to audiences.
+This will be a cutting-edge module which considers the latest developments - streaming and online distribution, for example - alongside the established models whereby the screen industries develop and deliver their projects to audiences.

 This module aims to:

-Acquaint you with the core business models that drive the financing and production of screen content: cinema, TV, video games.
+Acquaint you with the core business models that drive the financing and production of screen content: cinema, TV, interactive media.

-Acquaint you with the the impact audiences and markets have on investment in screen content
+Acquaint you with the impact audiences and markets have on investment in screen content

 Explore the key business workflows that take creative projects through from conception to production and beyond.

 Explore the differences between public and private investment, and content creation, models

 Explore where traditional models persist and where new developments - streaming, online for example - are changing some of the terms of screen business